OoliteProject/oolite/README.md

 ./mk.sh build-dev
 ```

-The completed build (executable and games files) can be found in the oolite.app directory.
+The completed build (executable and games files) can be found in the build/meson_dev/oolite.app directory.

 Subsequently, you can clean and build as follows: